hadronized/blog/kakoune-2023.md

 I plan on writing a blog article detailing the design of `kak-tree-sitter`, because I think it’s a good source of knowledge regarding UNIX and tree-sitter.

-Besides that, Kakoune is way more mature than Helix, in the sense that it has code specific to some edge cases with multi-selection features (such as, what happens when you have multiple cursors inside text looking like function argument lists, and you type `mia` to select them, but some selections are actually not arguments?
-Kakoune will remove the mismatched selections, which is what we would expect, while Helix…… erm it’s complicated!).
+Besides that, Kakoune is way more mature than Helix, in the sense that it has some specificities to some edge cases with multi-selection features (such as, what happens when you have multiple cursors inside text looking like function argument lists, and you type `mia` to select them, but some selections are actually not arguments?
+Kakoune will remove the mismatched selections, which is what we would expect, while Helix…… erm it’s complicated! but currently, it will keep the selections around, which is confusing and dangerous).

 Kakoune has a _wonderful_ feature called **marks**.
 Marks are different from what you have in Vim.
 They use a specific register to record the current selections and eventually restore them later, supporting merging selections and editing